 - 1 Letting (or allocation) practice is critical in establishing local communities throughout East Dunbartonshire.
-It is also essential in sustaining these communities by creating areas that are popular to live in for tenants and other residents. - 2 The allocation policy is central to our council's general strategy to promote equal opportunities and social inclusion.
-For example, we provide information about this policy to all local communities.
-Again we give priority to people living in housing need.
-Housing need is explained in detail in section 3. - 3 We are legally required to give reasonable preference to particular groups when allocating houses.
-For example, people living in overcrowded conditions or homeless people.
-But this policy also includes good practice issues, for instance, by taking account of applicants' preferences when offers are made. - 4 Allocation practice is important to maximise rental income, for example, by reducing numbers of empty properties.
-This, in turn, enables us to provide quality services to tenants and other service users. - 5 We are committed to developing effective consultation procedures so that tenants and other service users can participate in policy development; these commitments are explained in Section 8.
+It is also essential in sustaining these communities by creating areas that are popular to live in for tenants and other residents. - The allocation policy is central to the Council's general strategy to promote equal opportunities and social inclusion.
+For example, the Council provides information about this policy to all local communities.
+Again the Council gives priority to people living in housing need.
+Housing need is explained in detail in section 3. - 3 The Council is legally required to give reasonable preference to particular groups when allocating houses.
+For example, people living in unsatisfactory housing conditions or homeless people.
+But this policy also includes good practice issues, for instance, by taking account of applicants' preferences when offers are made. - 4 Allocation practice is important to maximise rental income, for example by reducing numbers of empty properties.
+This, in turn, enables the Council to provide quality services to tenants and other service users. - 5 The Council is committed to developing effective consultation procedures so that tenants and other service users can participate in policy development; these commitments are explained in Section 8.